WilliamSmith5172078/tips/README.md

 Improved performance optimization - build 286
 Optimized algorithm for better efficiency - build 438 Updated README with new instructions - 346
+Updated README with new instructions - update 39